 Federally-recognized Tribes are eligible.

 For more information visit the program page on the BIA website.
-Instructions for Fiscal Year 2024 applications will be posted in early summer 2024.
+For 2024 funding, applications are being accepted from July 17, 2024 – October 18, 2024.
 Funding to remain available until September 30, 2031.

 Funding to support Tribal investment in energy-related projects by providing direct loans or partial loan guarantees to Federally-recognized Tribes.